 Through a series of readings, videos, assignments and online discussion boards you will learn how preferential trade agreements (PTAs) and other forms of international cooperation impact the movement of goods, people and services across borders and what they are not designed to do when it comes to border management.
-This online module will include the following topics:
+This online asynchronous module will include the following topics:

 - Customs, immigration, and regulatory compliance for trade.
 Customs administration; rules of origin, immigration for business; regulatory compliance, trade in services; establishing business in another country; anti-human smuggling, anti-corrupt practices.

 - Trade agreements and supranational institutions: WTO history, major trade blocs; structure of PTAs, WTO Trade Facilitation Agreement, regional border cooperation

 Successful completion of this module will require active participation in online discussions, review of module materials, assignments/lab sessions and short quizzes.

 Upon successful completion of this module, you will be able to:

 - understand key steps to customs administration for SME’s to engage in international trade